 Frequently Asked Questions

-The Step-N-Push is a proprietary FitCraft cardio combo.
-You take a wide lateral step side-to-side while pushing both palms straight forward from your chest as if you're pushing through water.
-It's a low-impact, rhythmic, full-body cardio movement that trains legs, chest, shoulders, and core.
+Step-N-Push is a FitCraft cardio combo.
+You take a wide lateral step side-to-side while pushing both palms straight forward from your chest as if you're moving through water.
+It's a low-impact, rhythmic, full-body conditioning movement that trains legs, chest, shoulders, core, and steady breathing.

 What muscles does the Step-N-Push work?

-The Step-N-Push trains your quads, glutes, calves, and hip abductors through the lateral step, plus your chest, front deltoids, triceps, and core through the forward push.
-It's a full-body cardio move that gets every major muscle group involved without any equipment.
+Step-N-Push trains your quads, glutes, calves, and hip abductors through the lateral step, plus your chest, front deltoids, triceps, serratus anterior, and core through the forward push.
+It also trains the cardiovascular system because the movement is continuous.

 What does "pushing through water" mean?

 It's a tempo cue.
-Instead of a fast, light arm extension, imagine there's real resistance against your palms as you push forward — like you're wading through a pool.
-The intention creates tension in your chest, shoulders, and core even without actual resistance, which is what turns a casual arm swing into a training stimulus.
+Instead of a fast, light arm extension, imagine real resistance against your palms as you push forward, like you're wading through a pool.
+The intention creates tension in your chest, shoulders, and core even without actual resistance.

 Is the Step-N-Push a cardio exercise or a strength exercise?

 It's primarily cardio.
 You'll feel tension in your chest and shoulders from the deliberate push tempo, but the main stimulus is cardiovascular.
-FitCraft programs it as cardio or as a warmup, not as a chest builder.
+FitCraft programs it as conditioning work or as a warm-up, rather than as a chest builder.